Office Hours

 Family Friendly - All Ages

-Strap on your snowshoes and join us for a full moon hike in the woods.
-This hike will be at night, but don’t worry… there will be hot chocolate, s’mores, and a bonfire to keep you warm!
-Snowshoes are provided.
+Strap on your snowshoes and join us for a winter hike in the woods.
+Dress in warm layers, but don’t worry… there will be hot chocolate and a bonfire to keep you warm!
+Enjoy the hike for free, or rent adult size snowshoes for $10.
+Please register in advance.

 Leader: Dean Connley